 Then we set aside our wrapping paper overnight to allow it to dry before using it.

-I was worried that the eyes might come off when we wrapped our present, but they didn’t.
+I was worried that the eyes might come off when we wrapped our presents, but they didn’t.

 We wanted to make our wrapping as magical as the gift inside, so we decided to do one design on one side and something else on the other.
 Yes, we are really into DIY gift wrap here and our next job is to make penguin cards the same way just using white card to print on!